electron/osx-sign/README.md

 ## About

-[`@electron/osx-sign`][electron-osx-sign] minimizes the extra work needed to eventually prepare your apps for shipping, providing the most basic tools and assets.
-Note that the bare necessities here are sufficient for enabling app sandbox, yet other configurations for network access etc. require additional work.
+[`@electron/osx-sign`][electron-osx-sign] minimizes the extra work needed to eventually prepare your apps for shipping, providing options that work out of the box for most applications.

-*NB: Since [`@electron/osx-sign`][electron-osx-sign] injects the entry `com.apple.security.application-groups` into the entitlements file as part of the pre-signing process, this would reportedly limit app transfer on iTunes Connect (see [#150](https://github.com/electron/osx-sign/issues/150)).
-However, opting out entitlements automation `opts['preAutoEntitlements'] === false` may result in worse graphics performance.*

-*The signing procedure implemented in this package is based on what described in [Code Signing Guide](https://github.com/electron/electron/blob/main/docs/tutorial/code-signing.md).*
+Additional configuration is available via its API.

+There are two main functionalities exposed via this package:
+* Signing macOS apps via `sign` functions.
+Under the hood, this uses the `codesign` utility.
+* Creating `.pkg` installer packages via `flat` functions.
+Under the hood, this uses the `productbuild` utility.

 ## Installation